Fibered Categories a la Jean Benabou: M. Jibladze's Theorem on Fibered Toposes

 Let $\B$ be a category with finite limits.
-A \emph{topos fibred over $\B$} is a fibration $P : \X \to \B$ all whose fibres are toposes and all whose reindexing functors are logical.
-In \cite{Jib} M.~Jibladze has shown that if a fibred topos has internal sums then these sums are necessarily universal (i.e.\ pullback stable) and disjoint.
-Thus, by Moens's Theorem it follows that $P \simeq \gl(\Delta)$ where $\Delta : \B \to \E = \X_1 : I \mapsto \coprod_I 1_I$.
+A \emph{topos fibered over $\B$} is a fibration $P : \X \to \B$ all whose fibers are toposes and all whose reindexing functors are logical.
+In \cite{Jib} M.~Jibladze has shown that if a fibered topos has internal sums then these sums are necessarily universal (i.e.\ pullback stable) and disjoint.
+Thus, by Moens's Theorem it follows that $P \simeq P_\Delta$ where $\Delta : \B \to \E = \X_1 : I \mapsto \coprod_I 1_I$.

 As a preparation we need the following results about logical functors $F : \E \to \F$ between toposes.
 If $L \dashv F$ then (by A.2.4.8 of \cite{Ele}) functor $L$ preserves monos and (by A.2.3.8 of \cite{Ele}) the following are quivalent \begin{enumerate} \item[(1)] $L_{/1} : \F_{/1} \to \E_{/L1}$ is an equivalence\footnote{the right adjoint of $L_{/1}$ is given by $\eta_1^* \circ F_{/ L1}$} \item[(2)] $L$ is faithful \item[(3)] $L$ preserves equalizers \item[(4)] $L$ preserves pullbacks. \end{enumerate} One easily shows\footnote{Suppose $\Sigma_I : \E_{/I} \to \E$ is full and faithful.
 Then the unit $\eta$ of $\Sigma_I \dashv I^*$ is an isomorphism.
-For $a : A \to I$ we have $\eta_a = \langle a , \id_A \rangle : a \to I^*\Sigma_Ia$ as depicted in \begin{diagram}[small] A & & & & \\ &\rdTo~{\eta_a} \rdTo(2,4)_a \rdEqual(4,2) &&&\\ & & I{\times}A \SEpbk & \rTo^{\pi_2} & A \\ & & \dTo_{\pi_1} & & \dTo_{\beta} \\ & & I & \rTo & 1 \\ \end{diagram} Since $\eta_a$ is an isomorphism the projection $\pi_2 : I \times A \to A$ is an isomorphism, too.
+For $a : A \to I$ we have $\eta_a = \langle a , \id_A \rangle : a \to I^*\Sigma_Ia$ as depicted in \begin{diagram}[small] A & & & & \\ &\rdTo~{\eta_a} \rdTo(2,4)_a \rdEqual(4,2) &&&\\ & & I{\times}A \SEpbk & \rTo^{\pi_2} & A \\ & & \dTo_{\pi_1} & & \dTo \\ & & I & \rTo & 1 \\ \end{diagram} Since $\eta_a$ is an isomorphism the projection $\pi_2 : I \times A \to A$ is an isomorphism, too.
 Thus, for $a^\prime : A \to I$ we have $\pi_2 \circ \langle a , \id_A \rangle = \id_A = \pi_2 \circ \langle a^\prime , \id_A \rangle$ from which it follows that $a = a^\prime$ since $\pi_2$ is an isomorphism.
 Thus $I$ is subterminal.
 But then the counit $\varepsilon_A$ at $A$ is given by \begin{diagram}[small] I^*A \SEpbk & \rEmbed^{\varepsilon_A} & A \\ \dTo & & \dTo \\ I & \rEmbed & 1 \end{diagram} and thus monic.} that if $L$ is full and faithful then $L1$ is subterminal from which it follows that all components of the counit $\varepsilon$ are monos.

-We are now ready to prove Jibladze's Theorem on Fibred Toposes.
+We are now ready to prove Jibladze's Theorem on Fibered Toposes.